Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 As pitcher Aníbal Sánchez told Scherzer while hugging him in the middle of the diamond: “We won one.
 We finally won one.”

 For the 43,326 revved-up fans at Minute Maid Park, it was a combination of shock and disappointment.
-So close to seeing José Altuve, Alex Bregman, George Springer and their Astros add to the title they won in Game 7 at Dodger Stadium two years ago, they watched this chance suddenly vanish as Houston fell apart.
+So close to seeing José Altuve, Alex Bregman, George Springer and their Astros add to the title they won in Game 7 at Dodger Stadium two years ago, they watched this chance suddenly vanish.

 “I’ve got a group of heartbroken men in there that did everything they could to try to bring a World Series championship to this city.
 And we fell one win shy,” Astros manager AJ Hinch said.